Miomir Kecmanović: 2022: Australian Open fourth round, top 30

 Kecmanović was initially set to play Novak Djokovic in the Australian Open.
-Due to Djokovic’s visa issues and his COVID-19 vaccination status, that ultimately led to his deportation, Kecmanović instead faced Salvatore Caruso who was promoted to Djokovic's original position as a lucky loser.
+Due to Djokovic's visa issues and his COVID-19 vaccination status, that ultimately led to his deportation, Kecmanović instead faced Salvatore Caruso who was promoted to Djokovic's original position as a lucky loser.
 Kecmanovic defeated Caruso in straight sets, and advanced to the second round.

 Next he defeated Tommy Paul in straight sets and Lorenzo Sonego to make his first fourth round at a Major, which is his best result at a Grand Slam.
 He lost to 17th seed Gaël Monfils in straight sets in the fourth round.
 At the 2022 Rio Open he reached the quarterfinals as a qualifier defeating sixth seed Lorenzo Sonego.
-He lost to Francisco Cerundolo in a second consecutive match, the first loss coming at the previous tournament, the 2022 Argentina Open.
+He lost to Francisco Cerúndolo in a second consecutive match, the first loss coming at the previous tournament, the 2022 Argentina Open.

 At the BNP Paribas Open, Kecmanović reached his 2nd career Masters 1000 quarterfinal.
 He defeated Liam Broady, 24th seed Marin Čilić, Botic van de Zandschulp, and 6th seed Matteo Berrettini, earning the second Top 10 win of his career.
 He lost in the quarterfinals in three sets to eventual champion Taylor Fritz.

 The following week at the Miami Open, Kecmanović reached his 2nd consecutive Masters 1000 quarterfinal and 3rd overall.
 He defeated Jack Sock, 7th seed and 9th ranked Félix Auger-Aliassime for his third Top 10 win, Sebastian Korda, and 11th seed Taylor Fritz in a rematch of the previous week's Indian Wells quarterfinal.
 He lost to eventual champion Carlos Alcaraz in the quarterfinal in a final set tie-breaker.
 Due to this result, Kecmanović tied his career high ranking of World No. 38.
 He made his debut in the top 30 on 13 June 2022 following a third round showing for the first time in his career at the 2022 French Open.

 At Wimbledon, he beat Alejandro Tabilo and John Millman in the first two rounds before losing to the number 1 seed and eventual champion Novak Djokovic in the third round.